Career growth for mid-career professionals: the advantage you already have

 Some of the fastest career growth for mid-career professionals happens through lateral moves that expand your capabilities rather than moving you up a single ladder.
 Moving from one department to another, taking on a different function, or building a portfolio approach to your career often accelerates advancement faster than waiting for the next rung.

-LinkedIn Learning’s analysis of career advancement data shows that at the two-year mark, employees who have made internal career moves are roughly 20% more likely to remain with their organization than those who haven’t advanced [5].
+LinkedIn Learning’s analysis of career advancement data shows that at the two-year mark, employees who have made internal career moves are roughly 20% more likely to remain with their organization than those who have not advanced [4].
 The two-year internal mobility window matters because it shows organizations that lateral mobility signals commitment, not restlessness.

 Lateral moves work because they solve an organizational problem (you bring expertise to a new area) while expanding your perspective and skill set.
 You come back to your original area more valuable, or you stay in the new area with more authority.